Wódka Żołądkowa Gorzka

 The name translating as "bitter stomach vodka", Żołądkowa Gorzka follows in a long Polish tradition of infused fruit and herb vodkas known as nalewka.
 The traditional Polish practice of producing nalewka dates back to at least the 16th century and is typically done at home, but there are several commercial brands including Żołądkowa Gorzka.

 The brand has enjoyed popularity among consumers and has been introduced to international markets.
 In addition to Poland, Żołądkowa Gorzka is available in the USA, Australia, United Kingdom, Canada, Germany and Spain.
 In 2012, the Czysta de Luxe variant was the ninth-most popular vodka in the world, by sales.

 Żołądkowa Gorzka has received several awards, including the Oskar FMCG 2006 award, a CoolBrands award, the gold medal at Poznan International Fair POLAGRA 2000, the Grand Gold Quality Award en 2009 and 3 Golden Stars of International Taste & Quality Institute Awards 2013.

 In 2009, Polmos changed the bottle design for a more modern one that is still inspired by the original and traditional bottle.

-In 2011, alcohol by volume content was reduced from 40% to 38%, and in 2013 was further reduced to 36%.
+In 2011, alcohol by volume content was reduced from 40% to 38%.
+In 2013, alcohol by volume was further reduced to 36%.
+In 2024, alcohol by volume was again reduced, this time to 32%.